rubygems/rfcs/text/0007-mfa-rollout.md

 Gem publishing will be improved by allowing gem owners to push mulitple gems at once, so that they only need to enter their OTP code one time.
 A prototype for pushing multiple gems has been briefly explored here:  https://github.com/Shopify/rubygems/pull/2

 ## Policy Rollout
-A user account will be required to have MFA enabled if they own a gem that exceeds a download threshold of 175 million.
+A user account will be required to have MFA enabled if they own a gem that exceeds a download threshold of 180 million.
 This number was selected as it is around the total downloads of the 100th most downloaded gem ([sinatra](https://rubygems.org/gems/sinatra)).
 There will be two methods introduced in the Rubygems model.
-One would determine whether the gem owners are encouraged to setup MFA (eg. `mfa_recommended?`) and display relevant warnings on the UI/CLI.
+One would determine whether the gem owners are encouraged to setup MFA (eg. `mfa_recommended?`) and display relevant warnings on the UI/CLI at 165 million total downloads (roughly 90% of the required threshold).
 The other would determine if gem owners are required to setup MFA (eg. `mfa_required?`) and start blocking sensitive behaviours.

 Example implementation for Phase 2
 ```
-RECOMMENDED_THRESHOLD = 175000000
+RECOMMENDED_THRESHOLD = 165_000_000
+REQUIRED_THRESHOLD = 180_000_000

 def mfa_recommended?
   downloads > RECOMMENDED_THRESHOLD && !mfa_required?